EquilibriaCC/equilibria-wallet-android-app/README.md

 # Equilibria Android App

-> Equilibria Android App enables users to securely store, send, receive XMR and monitor their balances.
+> Equilibria Android App enables users to securely store, send, receive XEQ and monitor their balances.

 > Equilibria Wallet is a fully open-source, decentralized and free app, first designed by WooKey, that provides the best possible     experience for users.